catseye/Tamsin/README.markdown

 ### Implicit Buffer ###

 Object-oriented languages sometimes have an "implicit self".
-That means when you say "foo", it's assumed (at least, to begin with,) to be a method on the current object that is in context.
+That means when you say just `foo`, it's assumed (at least, to begin with,) to be a method or field on the current object that is in context.

-Tamsin, clearly, has an implicit buffer.
+Tamsin, clearly, has an _implicit buffer_.
 This is the buffer on which scanning/parsing operations like terminals operate.
 When you call another production from a production, that production you call gets the same implicit buffer you were working on.
 And `main` gets standard input as its implicit buffer.

 So, also clearly, there should be some way to alter the implicit buffer when you call another production.

-Here's a "problem": the implicit buffer is a string, and we don't have strings in the data domain, we have terms.
-This "problem" is easily "solvable": we can stringify the term.
-This is a terrible "solution", but it lets us experiment further.
+And there is.

-What's the syntax for this?
-How about postfix `@`, because you're pointing the production "at" some other text...
+The syntax for this is postfix `@`, because you're pointing the production "at" some other text...

     | main = set T = tree(a,tree(b,c)) & tree @ T.
     | tree = "tree" & "(" & tree → L & "," & tree → R & ")" & return fwee(L, R)